 Yes, the student's ability to participate in clinical experiences would result in the inability of the student to complete the program.

 43. Do I have to complete the criminal background and drug screening before acceptance?

-44. Does the College review the criminal background checks?
+44. Does JCC review the criminal background checks?

 No, the clinical sites have access.

 45. I have lived out-of-state and moved recently to North Carolina.
 Can information on a criminal background check be completed for another state?